Edenbridge (band): Formation and first four albums

-Napalm Records, more personnel changes
+Napalm Records and more personnel changes

 The Grand Design (2006), their fifth studio album, was recorded at Lanvall's studio Farpoint Station and was released on 19 May 2006 in Europe, and on 30 January 2007 in America.
 The single "For Your Eyes Only" was released on 21 April 2006 featuring the album track "Evermore" and a cover version of the James Bond theme of "For Your Eyes Only", the first cover the band ever recorded.
 The following year, Edenbridge signed a worldwide deal with Napalm Records.

 Edenbridge released MyEarthDream in April 2008.
 The album features the Czech Film Orchestra, with arrangements by Enrique Ugarte.
 In November 2008 bass player Frank Bindig left, and he was replaced the next year by Simon Holzknecht; Dominik Sebastian joined on guitar.
 A few days later, on 4 May 2009, Edenbridge released LiveEarthDream, a limited-edition live album recorded in 2008.

-Solitaire was released on 2 July 2010 and charted at #95 in Germany.
+Solitaire was released on 2 July 2010 and charted at number 95 in Germany.
 In February 2010, bassist Simon Holzknecht left the band.

 In 2012, the band asked fans to help sponsor the new album's orchestra recordings.
 In late 2012, all orchestra and drum recordings had been completed.
 Bassist Wolfgang Rothbauer who formerly played for Disbelief and Zombie Inc. joined Edenbridge in 2013.
 The eighth studio album The Bonding was released in June 2013.

 Lanvall and Sabine began a side project, "Voiciano", in February 2014.
 It focuses exclusively on acoustical music and released their first album, Everflow, in 2014.

 In November 2014 the band announced their first video album, called A Decade and a Half...
 The History So Far to celebrate their 15th anniversary.
 The video album contains early beginnings of the band, tour and studio documentaries and live concerts from 1998 to 2014.
 The album was released on 8 May 2015.

 The ninth studio album, The Great Momentum, was released on 17 February 2017.
 It reached position 80 in the Swiss album charts and 82 in Germany.

-On August 26, 2022, they released their eleventh studio album titled Shangri-La.
+On 26 August 2022, they released their eleventh studio album titled Shangri-La.
 The album is the band's first album under AFM records.